evkx/evkx.github.io/content/models/porsche/macan/macan_4s/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Porsche Macan 4S is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 410 mm, while the rear discs are 365 mm.

 ### Regenerative Braking